• Skip to primary navigation

 Together to Eat is reader-supported.
 I may earn a small commission from anything bought through links found here.

-Chicken Bacon and Vegetable Soup - family meals
+Chicken & Bacon Soup - with vegetables - family meals

-This chunky Chicken, Bacon and Vegetable Soup is bursting with flavour and guarantees to bring warmth and comfort on wintry nights.
+This chunky Chicken and Bacon Soup with vegetables is bursting with flavour and guarantees to bring warmth and comfort on wintry nights.
 It can be cooked on the stove or in the slow cooker.

 No ratings yet